BFTrick/presentation-wc-minneapolis-2014/freemium-wc-minneapolis.md

 # Extensions / Add-ons

+^ WooCommerce, EDD, MailPoet, Ninja Forms, LastPass, Remember the Milk

+^ There is a fine line to walk to put enough functionality into core

 ---

+# Software as a Service (SaaS)

+^ WordPress.com, Buffer, MailChimp, Akismet, VaultPress, Google Apps, Dropbox

+---

 # Micropayments

+^ Candy Crush, Angry Birds, Dungeon Keeper, etc.

+^ With this model you're banking on creating an addictive game that people can't stop playing

+^ You may only have a 1% conversion rate but that 1% can easily cover the other 99%

 ---

 # Follow Up

+Nick Ciske - Plugin Monetization Options - http://2014.minneapolis.wordcamp.org/session/plugin-monetization-options/

 Kim Gjerstad - Freemium, a sustainable model for your plugin - http://www.youtube.com/watch?v=cjSPkQ-v8To